MatiasBjorling/ZDM-Device-Mapper/README.md

   - ZDM #97
     * Fix block ata zoned_command (Reset WP).
 Using wrong psudo constant.
     * Fix a deadlock when gc_immediate is called from multple threads.

+  - ZDM #101
+    * Added Stream Id to manage co-location of data with similar expected lifetimes.
+    * Remove the fixed address segmentation (Megazone) scheme.
+    * Added support for large conventional space in low LBAs and utilize the space for translation tables.